Preface

 3. (10 points) Were results uniform across the three programs?
 In which cases did different programs give different conclusions?
 Speculate as to why that may have been true.

-4. (10 points) What was the speedup of your final design over the default for each trace?
+4. (10 points) What was the speedup of your final design over the baseline for each trace?
 Use the definition of speedup covered in class.

 Hints